0hlov3/0hlov3.github.io/content/posts/2025-02-5_The-Ultimate-Guide-to-YubiKey/index.md

 - Phishing resistance – No passwords or OTPs to steal via fake login pages.
 - Offline authentication – No reliance on SMS networks or phone-based authentication apps.
-- Multi-protocol support – Works for personal accounts, enterprise security, SSH access, and code signing.
+- Multi-Protocol support – Works for personal accounts, enterprise security, SSH access, and code signing.
 - Convenience & speed – No need to manually enter codes, just tap and authenticate.

 We've explored why security keys matter, how YubiKey works, and even alternative options like Nitrokey and SoloKeys.
 We've also walked through how to set up a YubiKey, whether for personal accounts, enterprise use, SSH authentication, or GPG key signing.